 Electronic drums, as a musical instrument, have many aspects that give them advantages over acoustic drums;

 - Weight: Standard acoustic drums weigh more than 40 kg, while standard electronics weigh between 15 and 18 kg.

-- Size: The standard acoustic drums occupy almost the same space assembled or not (170 x 170 x 120 cm approximately) while the electronic drums measure approximately 120 cm assembled and disassembled in a box occupy a space of 100 x 40 x 40 cm approximately.
+- Size: The standard acoustic drums occupy almost the same space assembled or not (170 x 170 x 120 cm approximately), while the electronic drums measure approximately 120 cm assembled, and only occupy a space of 100 x 40 x 40 cm approximately, when dismantled and stored in a box.
 Therefore, the difference is significant, more so when the weight of the instrument is added.

-- Transport: To transport an acoustic drum kit requires a larger means of transport and several cases, while an electronic drum kit only needs a common means of transport and a single standard-sized case.
-For example, any car luggage rack will fit an electronic drum kit, but this is not the case with an acoustic drum kit.
+- Transport: Transporting an acoustic drum kit requires a larger means of transportation and several cases, while an electronic drum kit only needs a common means of transportation and a single standard-sized case.
+For example, any car trunk will fit an electronic drum kit, but this is not the case with an acoustic drum kit.